sunfishcode/wasm-reference-manual/WebAssembly.md

 [data](#data-section) and other implements used by the module, and sections defining [*functions*].
 For more information, see the [Module section].

-WebAssembly modules can be encoded either in [binary format] for size and decoding efficiency or in [text format] for readability, and can be translated from either format to the other.
+WebAssembly modules are encoded in binary form for size and decoding efficiency.
+They may be losslessly translated to [text form] for readability.

 WebAssembly code must be validated before it can be instantiated and executed.
 WebAssembly is designed to allow validation to be performed in a single linear